masc-ucsc/docs/docs/pyrope/04-variables.md

     {
       assert(a == 3)
       a = 33             // OK. assign 33
-      a:int = 33         // OK, assign 33 and check that 'a' has type int
+      a = int(33)        // OK, explicit conversion/check on the RHS
       const b = 4
       const a = 3333       // error: variable shadowing
       mut a = 33         // error: variable shadowing